spacotto/common-core-42/README.md

 ## ft_printf [100/100]
 **Description**
->This project is pretty straightforward, you have to recode printf.
-You will learn what is and how to implement variadic functions.
-Once you validate it, you will reuse this function in your future projects.
+>Recode the C function printf.
+Learn what is and how to implement variadic functions.

 **Skills**
 >Rigor, Algorithms & AI